Introduction

 ===============

-This section allows you to solve the most common problems encountered
+This section may help you solve the most common problems encountered

 when using OpenStack.